-- Negated Moment of Awesome: With Jesse's whereabouts confirmed, Buffy strides out out of the school wearing sunglasses, an all-black outfit, and heels — only to be intercepted by Flutie, who chides that kids aren't allowed off school grounds.
+- Negated Moment of Awesome: Having confirmed Jesse's whereabouts, Buffy strides out out of the school wearing sunglasses, an all-black outfit, and heels, only to be intercepted by Flutie, who chides that kids aren't allowed off school grounds.

-- Nothing Up My Sleeve: Buffy slips a stake up the sleeve of her leather jacket, but takes off the jacket before her fight, so it's not used for a lethal surprise.
+- Nothing Up My Sleeve: Buffy slips a stake up the sleeve of her leather jacket, although she takes off the jacket before her fight, so it's not used for a lethal surprise.

-- Once More with Clarity: Buffy concludes that the only way Luke could've gotten the drop on her is if he emerged from a hidden door.
+- Once More, with Clarity!: Buffy concludes that the only way Luke could've gotten the drop on her is by emerging from a hidden door.

 - Oral Fixation: Buffy ends the episode sucking on a lollipop.

-- Police Are Useless: Immediately brought up and justified in the library.
-Willow suggests calling the cops, Giles explains that they wouldn't believe them, then Buffy explains they wouldn't be able to handle vamps anyway.
-So, justified.
+- Police Are Useless: Thoroughly justified.
+Willow suggests calling the cops, but Giles explains that they wouldn't believe them and Buffy explains that they wouldn't be able to handle vamps anyway.

-- Pre Ass Kicking One Liner: "Alright, Vessel Boy.
+- Pre-Asskicking One-Liner: "Okay, Vessel Boy.
 You want blood?"

-- Punched Across the Room: Buffy belts Luke across the stage and into a stack of folding chairs.
+- Punched Across the Room: Buffy kicks Luke across the stage and into a stack of chairs.

 - Schiff One-Liner: "The Earth is doomed."

-- Slow Motion Fall: Luke takes his time falling off the stage after Buffy stakes him.
+- Slow-Motion Fall: Luke takes his sweet time falling off the stage after Buffy stakes him.

 - Tap on the Head: Xander is just regaining consciousness by the time Buffy saves him in the cemetery.
 "Man, something hit me."

-- This Is Gonna Suck: Giles' parting shot at the Scoobies.
+- This Is Gonna Suck: Giles' closing remark.

 - Unnecessary Combat Roll: Buffy does a few flips at the Bronze.
-Whedon comments that he wanted to avoid that as much as possible, because it's awfully stupid.
+Whedon comments that he wanted to avoid this as much as possible, because it's awfully stupid.

 - Use Your Head: Luke has an apparently unconscious Buffy in his grasp and is about to bite her neck when she slams her head back into his face.

-- Viewer-Friendly Interface: Willow's computer, with its helpful sound effects and animations while she's hacking the city computer system.
+- Viewer-Friendly Interface: Willow's computer features helpful sound effects and animations while she's hacking into the city plans.

-- Vitriolic Best Buds: Xander is all ready to charge into the Bronze and stop Jesse from "doing something more stupid than usual."
+- Vitriolic Best Buds: Xander wants to stop Jesse from "doing something more stupid than usual."

-- Weirdness Censor: For the first time, and certainly not the last, the citizenry of Sunnydale completely fail to notice the horrors in their midst.
+- Weirdness Censor: For the first time, and certainly not the last, the citizenry of Sunnydale completely fail to recognize the horrors in their midst.

-- You Are Grounded: Before the raid on the Bronze, Buffy says that she has to make a pit-stop for supplies.
-In her room, Buffy is gathering some things together when her Joyce barges in; the principal called her because of the classes that Buffy skipped, and she is officially grounded.
+- You Are Grounded!: Before the raid on the Bronze, Buffy stops at home for supplies.
+Joyce confronts her in her room; the principal called her because of the classes that she skipped, and she is officially grounded.
 Buffy tries to impress the importance of this evening on her mother.
 "I know," says Joyce, "If you don't go out it will be the end of the world."

-- You!
-Exclamation: Luke on seeing Buffy at the Bronze.
+- "You!"
+Exclamation: Luke greets Buffy this way at the Bronze.

-- You Wouldn't Stake Me: Jesse, seeing Xander's stake primed and ready, gets right in his face and taunts that he'd never do it.
-How thoughtful of him to walk within shoving distance of the point.
+- You Wouldn't Shoot Me: Jesse, seeing Xander's stake primed and ready, gets right in his face and taunts that he'd never do it.
+Unfortunately for him, this keeps him within shoving distance of the point.